 In the Google Connectors section, hover over BigQuery and then click Select.

 For Authorization, click Authorize.
-This allows Google Data Studio access to your GCP project.
+This allows Google Data Studio access to your Google Cloud project.

 In the Request for permission dialog, click Allow to give Google Data Studio the ability to view data in BigQuery.
 You may not receive this prompt if you previously used Google Data Studio.